+Definition:

-Definition: The NATO Policy states that "Protection of Civilians (persons, objects and services) includes all efforts taken to avoid, minimize, and mitigate the negative effects on civilians arising from NATO and NATO-led military operations on the civilian population and, when applicable, to protect civilians from conflict-related physical violence or threats of violence by other actors, including through the establishment of a safe and secure environment."
+The NATO Policy states that "Protection of Civilians (persons, objects and services) includes all efforts taken to avoid, minimize, and mitigate the negative effects on civilians arising from NATO and NATO-led military operations on the civilian population and, when applicable, to protect civilians from conflict-related physical violence or threats of violence by other actors, including through the establishment of a safe and secure environment."

+Implementation:

-Implementation: Work has already begun on the integration of PoC in NATO.
+Work has already begun on the integration of PoC in NATO.
 Future PoC activities aiming at implementing the NATO Policy for the Protection of Civilians will be conducted by the two Strategic Commands, in collaboration with NATO Headquarters.

-The development of tailored training on PoC for NATO and UN officers is ongoing and the first PoC pilot training was conducted in Finland, in October 2018.
+The development of tailored training on PoC for NATO and UN officers is ongoing.
 The training community led by HQ SACT (Finnish Defence Forces International Centre, Peacekeeping & Stability Operations Institute, and HQ SACT's Joint Force Trainer Division) conducted extensive research on PoC training delivered by nations and other organisations.
-The pilot course also included input from other key stakeholders, such as the United Nations Department of Peacekeeping Operations (UN DPKO) and the International Committee of the Red Cross (ICRC).
-In terms of wider education on PoC, the topic is also being integrated in NATO Exercises, having now been included in planning documents for 2018, 2019, and 2020 exercises.
-Another major area of work that is currently ongoing is the integration of PoC in NATO processes and NATO and NATO-led missions.
-Following the framework outlined in the PoC Concept, the Strategic Commands have analysed the NATO Doctrine Campaign Plan and have designed a timetable to ensure that appropriate doctrine is updated with PoC guidance.
+A PoC pilot course was conducted in October 2018 and the next course will be held in April 2019, in Finland.
+The pilot course included input from other key stakeholders, such as the United Nations Department of Peacekeeping Operations (UN DPKO) and the International Committee of the Red Cross (ICRC).